 - When importing a file from Rhino, layers behave exactly as they would in the original file.
 The visibility behavior of objects belonging to nested layers is fully supported in Prospect, though parent and child layers are currently shown in a uniform list in our menu, as shown below.

-For Prospect to detect and auto-fade doors as you approach them within the model, the geometry for that door must be on a layer called “door", "doors", "A-Door", and/or:
+For Prospect to detect and auto-fade doors as you teleport through them in the model, the geometry for that door must be on a layer called “door", "doors", "A-Door".

-- the element is a component and the definition includes “door” in the name
+- Element(s) where the component and definition includes “door” in the name.

 - When importing a file from SketchUp, all layers are automatically pulled into Prospect, and layers that were hidden when the SketchUp file was last saved remain hidden in Prospect when the file is launched.
 If you’re having trouble with layers from a SketchUp file, make sure that you’ve associated your layers with groups or components rather than entities.